 An organization that is creating new groups can define a list of keywords and a Value Set Unique ID for that group purpose.
 This group description can then be attached to each value set that should be a member of that group.
 If a value set needs to be removed from the group, then the attached description can be removed.
 This avoids accidental removal of keywords when multiple organizations have used the same keyword

 Figure X.4.1.4-1: Group Descriptions for a Value Set

-X.4.1.5 Value Set Descriptive Metadata [to add – Concept Map Descriptive Metadata]

-A value set is described by metadata that includes the fields in Table X.1.3.3-1.
-For details on the metadata encoding, see ITI TF-2b: 3.60.
-Fields are mandatory or optional as shown in the table.
-Some of the metadata can be used as retrieval criteria and some are only returned and cannot be used as retrieval criteria.

-Table X.4.1.5-1: Value Set Metadata Summary